What flu vaccine can I use with an egg allergy?

 If you are allergic to eggs you can still be protected, even though many flu shots and the nasal spray flu vaccine (FluMist) are made using egg-based technology.

 Talk to your healthcare provider if you have additional questions about an egg allergy and the flu vaccine.
-In most cases, you will be eligible to be protected from the flu virus.
+In most cases, you can get a vaccine to be protected from the flu virus, even if egg-free vaccines are not available.

-A previous severe allergic reaction (such as anaphylaxis) to any influenza vaccine, regardless of the component suspected of being responsible for the reaction, means you not be able to receive that vaccine in the future.
+A previous severe allergic reaction (such as anaphylaxis, a severe life-threatening type of reaction) to any influenza vaccine, regardless of the component suspected of being responsible for the reaction, means you may not be able to receive that vaccine in the future.
+Always ask your healthcare provider if you are not sure.

 This is not all the information you need to know about the flu vaccine for safe and effective use and does not take the place of your doctor’s directions.
 Review the full product information and discuss this information and any questions you have with your doctor or other health care provider.